qmatteoq/CodePushSample/docs/Using Code Push in a React Native for Windows application.md

 ![](images/CodePush-AppCenter.png)

 In CodePush you can configure multiple deployments slot, to manage different versions of the application (production, staging, etc.).
 By clicking on **Create standard deployments** App Center will create by defaults two environments: Staging and Production.
 By clicking on the wrench icon at the top, you will be able to add new ones.
-Each environment has a dedicated key, which is critical to setup CodePush in the application.
+Each environment has a dedicated key, which is required to setup CodePush in the application.
 For the moment, let's assume that we're going to work with the staging version of the app, so copy the key for that environment and keep it for the next steps.

 ![](images/Environments.png)